Channel 4 star Alex Brooker, who co-hosts award-winning show The Last Leg, has been a Panathlon patron since 2013.

 The presenter, who rose to fame as a reporter for Channel 4 at the 2012 London Paralympic Games, won £25,000 for Panathlon on a celebrity edition of ITV show The Chase in September 2014.

-He has visited two Panathlon finals, meeting competitors, handing out medals and trying out a number of Panathlon sports.
+He has visited various Panathlon finals, meeting competitors, awarding medals and trying out a number of Panathlon sports.

-At the 2015 final at the Coppper Box, Alex also helped to make a promotional film for Panathlon, where he outlined the reasons for supporting the charity.
+At a recent final at the Copper Box, Alex also helped to make a promotional film for Panathlon, where he outlined the reasons for supporting the charity.

 “As soon as I found out about Panathlon I wanted to be involved, because when I was in school there was nothing like this about for me and other disabled kids.
 There was no big, inclusive event – not only that, but a proper competition!”